sfujiwara/gjhandler/README.md

 # gjhandler

-gjhandler is a simple log handler which generates JSON files for Cloud Logging and google-fluentd.
+gjhandler is a simple log handler which generates new line delimited JSON for Cloud Logging and google-fluentd.

 ## Example